Skip to main content

 best-practices

-Avoid custom dice-rolling or homebrew methods unless you fully understand the process.
-Prefer devices and software that document their entropy sources and use deterministic signing to reduce nonce risk.
+Avoid homebrew key generation unless you fully understand the process.
+Prefer devices and software that document their entropy sources, use CSPRNGs correctly, and support deterministic signing to reduce nonce risk.

 All terms and definitions may update as the Cryptionary improves.